 Economists raise doubts over timing of economic revival in post-COVID-19 era

-Economists on Friday expressed doubts over the timing of the economic revival in the post- COVID-19 era, saying that the pandemic has sauntered on stage when the slowdown had already begun.
-Rathin Roy, director of National Institute of Public Finance and Policy, an autonomous research body, said declining consumption and investment is not matched by the increase in government spending.
+Economists on Friday expressed doubts over the timing of the economic revival in the post- COVID-19 era, saying that the pandemic has sauntered onstage when the slowdown had already begun.
+Rathin Roy, director of the National Institute of Public Finance and Policy, an autonomous research body, said declining consumption and investment is not matched by the increase in government spending.

 Regarding the Rs 20 lakh crore financial package announced by the government, Roy said the public sector banks have been asked to lend more.
 "The government has chosen the credit and monetary policy route to boost the economic growth rather than the fiscal mode," he said.